 In June 2014, the Company entered into a \$60 million facility agreement (the "Deerfield Facility Agreement") with Deerfield Private Design Fund III, LP ("Deerfield").
 The first payment to the Company under the terms of the Deerfield Facility Agreement consisted of a term loan of \$15 million (the "Term Note") and a senior secured loan of \$10 million (the "Deerfield Convertible Note").
 As of June 30, 2016, Deerfield was no longer obligated to provide the Company any additional disbursements under the Deerfield Facility Agreement.
-All loans issued under the Deerfield Facility Agreement bear interest at 9.75% per annum.
+All loans issued under the Deerfield Facility Agreement originally bore interest at 9.75% per annum, and now bear interest at 6.75% per annum.
 Deerfield may convert any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Convertible Note into shares of the Company's common stock at an initial conversion price of \$5.85 per share (the "Deerfield Note Put Option").